KevDocherty/computer-vision-rock-paper-scissors901/README.md

 or
 > 'python camera_rps.py'

+The game is over when either the user or the computer achieves 3 wins.

 ## File structure of the project
 The files necessary to play the game, are contaied in the root folder.
 Incidental files used during development, are saved to the folder './other'.